oracle-livelabs/sprints/data-management/sprint-ogg-vdt-install-veridata/sprint-ogg-vdt-install-veridata.md

 Duration: 2 minutes

+## Install Oracle GoldenGate veridata

 To install and configure Oracle GoldenGate Veridata:

   1. Open the terminal session and run the installer with the following command: `java -jar fmw_12.2.1.4.0_ogg.jar` to display the splash screen.
       ![Veridata Installation Splash screen](./images/veridatainstall-welcome-splash.png " ")